Megasonic988/CCWJ-Xbox-Webcam-Controller/README.txt

 - pygame (for interfacing XBOX controller and Python.
 Install with pip)
 - wmctrl (for window management)

-Running:
+To run:
 1. Make sure xboxdrv is running ('sudo xboxdrv').
 For ease, run on system startup.
-2. Run script with 'launch.sh'
+2. Run script with './launch.sh' from terminal

 Extra Tips:
 - to view all the controls available for the webcam and their setting ranges,